ethansilvas/basic-git-branching/README.md

 10. Keep doing steps 6-9 until the rebase is done.
 VSCode is pretty good at automatically doing this but if it doesn't seem like it's doing anything try doing `git rebase --continue`.

+11. Once the rebase is done your branch is rebased with main and you are ready to either keep coding or if you're done coding you can now move on to [Step 4 or 3](#step-4-or-3-making-a-remote-copy-of-your-branch)

 ### Fixing merge conflicts in a Jupyter notebook

 Git tracks changes in Jupyter notebooks in their raw format which is a giant JSON file that makes it basically impossible to resolve merge conflicts the normal way.
 There are a few ways to solve this but I have found [nbdime](https://nbdime.readthedocs.io/en/latest/) to be incredibly easy to use for what I need it for.